-Color molecules from foods and beverages accumulate on tooth surfaces (specifically, pellicle and slowly penetrate within the microstructure (enamel, dentin) of your teeth.
+Color molecules from foods and beverages accumulate on tooth surfaces, specifically, pellicle, and slowly penetrate the microstructure (enamel, dentin) of your teeth.

 According to the ADA, on rare occasions, irreversible tooth damage has been reported.
 The ADA thus cautions that “not enough information is available to support unsupervised long-term and/or repeated use of bleaching products.”

 Most studies have shown little or no changes on bleached enamel surfaces.
-However, two clinical cases were reported on significant enamel damage with the use of over-the-counter products.
+However, two clinical cases reported significant enamel damage with the use of over-the-counter products.
 Others have suggested that hydrogen peroxide alters the structural and biochemical properties of hard and soft dental tissues.
-The effect varies with peroxide concentration, duration and frequency of peroxide use.
+The effect varies with peroxide concentration, duration, and frequency of peroxide use.

-A: Yes.
 Sodium bicarbonate-based whitening products are a great alternative for those who are concerned about sensitivity.
-The active ingredient is your household baking soda.
+The active ingredient is household baking soda.
 Sodium bicarbonate is an oxidizing agent like hydrogen peroxide, but it’s much less aggressive.
-It’s thus gentler on the teeth and gums.
+It’s gentler on the teeth and gums.
 The whitening process takes longer, but you don’t have to worry about gum or tooth irritation.

-A: No. However, stains will accumulate post-whitening naturally as color molecules build up from food and drink consumption over time.
+However, stains will naturally accumulate post-whitening as color molecules build up from food and drink consumption over time.

 Whitening pens contain the same active ingredients as traditional whitening kits (tray and gel).
 Yes, they work!
 However, the process will take longer since your saliva flow will naturally wash away and break down the whitening agents.

-Eat something to stimulate saliva flow.
+1. Eat something to stimulate saliva flow.
 Saliva is the body’s natural “car wash” and will help wash away color molecules from the surface of your teeth.
-Foods that stimulate saliva flow include pears, apples, celery, gum etc.
+Foods that stimulate saliva flow include pears, apples, celery, and gum.

-Brush and floss after eating!
+2. Floss and brush 30 minutes after eating.
 Get the color molecules off the surface of your teeth before they penetrate your tooth.

-Drink lots of water after food consumption.
+3. Drink lots of water after you eat.
 Wash away all that color before it seeps into your teeth.

-Drink dark beverages (like coffee) through a straw.
+4. Drink dark beverages (like iced coffee) through a straw.